gandrav07/oozie-coordinator-use-cases/Bundle-Requirements-and-Design.md

 ### Status Transition Service
+**How it is initiated**

-This service runs periodically to update the Bundle job status when all its children/actions are done.
+* This service runs periodically to update the Bundle job status when all its children/actions are done.